 Adults responsible for teens are encouraged to monitor them closely.
 Adults responsible for children are required to accompany them at all times.

 Big crowds can be overwhelming for children if they get separated from you.
-Make sure your children know what to do if they get lost – speak to a member of staff in the Family Zone, Welfare Tent, or any member of security.
+Make sure your children know what to do if they get lost – speak to a member of staff in the Family Area, Welfare Tent, or any member of security.
 Make sure your child has your phone number on them so that we can contact you as soon as they are in our care.
-We provide white wristbands on arrival for all children, on which you can write your phone number to help us contact you if your child comes into our care.

 Found children and vulnerable adults will be taken straight to the Welfare Tent where the team are trained in safeguarding (all will have been recently DBS checked) and can offer a safe place for under 18s and vulnerable persons to be cared for.